kiwicarolin/kiwicarolin.github.io/index.md

 Ever since encountering AR for the first time, I decided I wanted to be at the forefront of this exciting technology with a huge potential impact on society and the way it brings people closer together.
 I believe the future of AR/VR is built on finding answers to meaningful questions that identify the benefits of AR/VR to create products with impact.

- I specialise in finding innovative ways to use emerging technologies to solve current problems and how they could have a real impact on people – with a particular love for everything 3D reconstruction.
-I've got extensive experience in the reconstruction of objects and environments with a variety of techniques (photogrammetry/LiDAR/3D cameras).
-I am particularly interested in industrial applications and how it affects human cognition of users in immersive environments to provide a superior experience.

  My goal is to explore future AR/VR applications that delight and inspire in entirely new problem spaces.
 Recently, I have also co-founded a company dedicated to creating meaningful AR/VR experiences [Nisus Development](https://www.nisus.dev/).

 **[Have a look at some past and ongoing work](./portfolio.html)**

+***

+## AR/VR Experience

+ I specialise in finding innovative ways to use emerging technologies to solve current problems and how they could have a real impact on people – with a particular love for everything 3D reconstruction.
+I've got extensive experience in the reconstruction of objects and environments with a variety of techniques (photogrammetry/LiDAR/3D cameras).
+I am particularly interested in industrial applications and how it affects human cognition of users in immersive environments.

+ I'm also an expert in building immersive user experiences and help establish new fundamentals in how we interact in AR/VR.
+I'm currently focusing on how to best combine smartphones and AR head-mounted displays to provide a delightful experience that goes beyond the touch screen.

  ***

 ## Key Skills